CarterJack-ArlingtonTech/CarterJack-ArlingtonTech.github.io/projects/encryption/README.md

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?

-Symmetric encryption requires both parties to both have the same [key](#key-definition)
+    Symmetric encryption requires both parties to both have the same [key](#key-definition) whereas with assymetric encryption, both parties generate two keys each.
+A public key which is uploaded to a publically available place, and a private key which should never be shared with anyone.
+From this point forward if one party wanted to sent an encrypted message to the other, they would encrypt the message with the other users public key and then post

 - Why is it important that this protocol uses a new key for each message?
+    Because if we reused keys,